 Professor of Medicine - Associate Director of Adult Cystic Fibrosis Center

 Dr. Gold is a professor of Medicine and Associate Director of the OHSU Adult Cystic Fibrosis Center since 2010.
 He is a recipient of a CF PACE award and has been actively involved in both basic science and quality improvement research for Cystic Fibrosis patients.
 He currently serves as the Interim Chair for the Division of Pulmonary and Critical Care Medicine and has an active research group focused on safe and effective use of computerized medical records in health care.
 On a personal note, he is an avid road cyclist and loves all things Blazers!

 Dr. Trimble grew up near Anchorage, Alaska, and then headed across the country to attend college in Virginia.
 After finishing medical school and residency at the University of Virginia, he moved to Chapel Hill, North Carolina for fellowship, with a particular interest in cystic fibrosis.
 Afterward, Dr. Trimble spent an additional year at UNC dedicated to CF clinical research and care.
 His desire to move back to the Pacific Northwest brought him to OHSU in August 2018.
+He began serving as the Director of the Adult Cystic Fibrosis Center in January 2021.
 He enjoys cycling, cooking, and spending time with his wife and three young boys.

 Instructor of Medicine

 Since graduating from the University of Portland in 2008, Virginia has served the CF community as an Adult Nurse Practitioner (ANP).
 She see patients both in clinic and in the hospital.
 She is also involved in medication needs, sick calls, clinical research, and all aspects of CF care.
 Virginia enjoys taking long walks, working in her garden, and spending time with her family, dog and cat.